 In 2018, Benedetta decided to create a NPO to promote Yoga in the Belgian healthcare system.

-Convinced by the efficacy of complementary approaches, Sarah and Lieve embarked with her on this project
+Convinced by the efficacy of complementary approaches, Sarah embarked with her on this project.

 Benedetta is a pharmacist and researcher in public health.

 I am a doctor and a mother.
 I graduated in 2003 and I worked for several years in Africa with Doctors without Borders.
-Nowadays, I’ve been working in different areas of primary healthcare medicine – still in contact with a particularly vulnerable population in a medical house in Brussels.
-Besides that, I also work in a center for HIV/STI screening and in a center for vaccination of small children.
+Nowadays, I’ve been working in different areas of primary healthcare medicine.
+I am still in contact with a particularly vulnerable population in a medical house in Brussels.
+Besides that, I also work in a center for HIV/STI screening and another one for vaccination of small children.
 I believe that Yoga is a useful contribution to conventional medicine practice, since not all can be cured with a ‘magic pill’ or intervention.

-Medicine is challenged in this new era where a more holistic approach to the patient is key.
-Raising resilience and self-confidence through the ancient practice of Yoga should be made accessible to all.
+Medicine is being challenged in this new era where a more holistic approach to the patient is key.
+I think that raising resilience and self-confidence through the ancient practice of Yoga should be made accessible to all.

 I was born in New York and I’ve been practicing Yoga since 2003.
 After completing my university degree in 2006, I travelled to Thailand where I discovered the joys of meditation.
 I truly believe that there is a Yoga practice out there for everyone.
 I weave between different yogic modalities to create practices and teachings that are gentle and accessible, focusing on acceptance, growth and healing.